 And know that true French baguettes are nothing like the American counterpart of “French bread.”
 Baguettes in France are crusty and crackly on the outside and soft and chewy on the inside and absolute heaven paired with butter or cheese.

-Honestly, it’s almost worth visiting Paris just for the bread!
+Honestly, it’s almost worth going to Paris just for the carbs!

 As you walk through the streets of Paris, you cannot help but be in awe of the impressive monuments you find around the city.

 The most famous of these is, of course, the Eiffel Tower, which was constructed for the 1889 World’s Fair and has since become an iconic symbol of Paris.
 Another well-known monument includes the Arc de Triomphe, which was built to honor the soldiers who fought in the French Revolution.